-1. Governance highlights 3
+1. Governance highlights 4

-2. Governance model 4
+2. Governance model 5

-3. Roles and responsibilities 5
+3. Roles and responsibilities 6

-3.1 Role of the Board 5
+3.1 Role of the Board 6

-3.2 Delegation to Board Committees 5
+3.2 Delegation to Board Committees 6

-3.3 Delegation to Management 5
+3.3 Delegation to Management 6

-3.4 Company Secretary 5
+3.4 Company Secretary 6

-3.5 Chair 6
+3.5 Chair 7

-4. The Board of Directors 6
+4. The Board of Directors 7

-4.1 Independence 7
+4.1 Independence 8

-4.2 Composition 7
+4.2 Composition 8

-4.3 Board skills, experience, and attributes 8
+4.3 Board skills, experience, and attributes 9

-4.4 Board Committees 9
+4.4 Board Committees 10

-4.5 Board succession and appointment 10
+4.5 Board succession and appointment 11

-4.6 Access to independent advice 10
+4.6 Access to independent advice 11

-5. Performance and remuneration 11
+5 .
+Performance and remuneration 12

-5.1 Board and Committee performance 11
+5.1 Board and Committee performance 12

-5.2 Management performance 11
+5.2 Management performance 12

-5.3 Remuneration 11
+5.3 Remuneration 12

-6. Corporate Responsibility 12
+6. Corporate Responsibility 13

-6.1 Diversity 12
+6.1 Diversity 13

-6.2 Values and Code of Conduct 13
+6.2 Values 14

-6.3 How we do business 13
+6.3 How we do business 14

-7. Market disclosure and investor communications 13
+7. Market disclosure and investor communications 14

-7.1 Disclosure 13
+7.1 Disclosure 14

-7.2 Investor relations 14
+7.2 Investor relations 15

-7.3 Shareholder meetings 14
+7.3 Shareholder meetings 15

-8. Financial reporting and risk management 14
+8. Financial reporting and risk management 15

-8.1 Financial reporting 14
+8.1 Financial reporting 15

-8.2 Risk management 15
+8.2 Risk management 16

-8.3 Environmental, social and governance (ESG) 16
+8.3 Environmental, social and governance (ESG) 17

-1. Governance highlights
+Governance highlights

 Corporate governance is the systems, policies and processes by which a company operates and makes decisions that impact its stakeholders.
-The Board of Medical Developments International Ltd (MVP / Company) is committed to achieving and demonstrating standards of corporate governance appropriate to the size and complexity of its operations as well as continually refining and strengthening the Company's corporate governance framework and practices.
-The Board believes good corporate governance creates shareholder value, while also considering other stakeholders and an appropriate risk and return framework.
+The Board of Medical Developments International Ltd (MVP / Company) (Board) is committed to achieving and demonstrating standards of corporate governance appropriate to the size and complexity of its operations, as well as continually refining and strengthening the Company's corporate governance framework and practices.
+The framework establishes the roles and responsibilities of the Board, executive team and employees.
+It also establishes the systems, policies and processes for monitoring and evaluating Board and management performance, and the practices for corporate reporting, disclosure, remuneration, risk management and engagement of shareholders.